pat310/google-trends-api/README.md

 Optional callback `function` as the second parameter (otherwise returns a promise)

+The resolution of the search changes automatically depending on the search duration.
+The wider the duration window, the worse the resolution (for example, a search duration with a `startTime` and `endTime` that ends years apart will return a resolution in months, while a search duration with a `startTime` and `endTime` a few hours apart will return a resolution in minutes).

 #####Example 1
 Returning the search interest over time for 'Valentines Day' (by default from 2004-01-01 to today)